 The District and Century at Marvella, LLC (the "Developer") entered into that certain 2016 Operation Funding Agreement on October 2, 2015, as amended by that certain First Amendment to 2016 Operation Funding Agreement dated November 8, 2016, that certain Second Amendment to the 2016 Operation Funding Agreement dated September 12, 2017, and that certain Third Amendment to the 2016 Operation Funding Agreement dated October 20, 2018 (collectively, the "2016 OFA").

-Pursuant to the 2016 OFA, the Developer agrees to advance funds to the District for certain operation and maintenance expenses on a periodic basis, as needed, for years 2016 through 2018.
-The District further agrees to reimburse the Developer in the amount of \$201,954, plus interest, advanced by the previous developer to both the District and District No. 2 under previous funding agreements.
-The District agrees to repay these advances, pursuant to the priority set therein, together with accrued interest at the rate of eight percent (8%) per annum.
-At December 31, 2019 the balance due under the OFA was \$192,138.
+Pursuant to the 2016 OFA, the Developer agreed to advance funds to the District for certain operation and maintenance expenses on a periodic basis, as needed, for years 2016 through 2018.
+The District further agreed to reimburse the Developer in the amount of \$201,954, plus interest, advanced by the previous developer to both the District and District No. 2 under previous funding agreements.
+The District agreed to repay these advances, pursuant to the priority set therein, together with accrued interest at the rate of eight percent (8%) per annum.
+At December 31, 2020 the balance due under the OFA was \$246,487 including accrued interest of \$54,349.